sidhantsharma24/RSA/README.md

 # RSA Key Generator (C + GMP + OpenSSL)
 Welcome to my first github project !
-A custom RSA key pair generator written in C, using GMP/MPIR for big integer math and OpenSSL for PEM export.
-Supports configurable key sizes, passphrase-protected private keys, and CRT optimizations for efficient decryption.
+A custom RSA key pair generator written in C, using GMP/MPIR and OpenSSL.
+Now this might look like reinventing the wheel but the sole purpose of this project was for me to have an understanding and feel for combining encryption algorithms with C programming.
+This is just for learning purposes only and should not be used in production systems.
+By using this, you acknowledge that it may contain vulnerabilites and are doing it at your own risk.

 ##  Features